Share

 Studies

-A number of studies on various CytoSorb® indications (e.g., cardiac surgery, sepsis, pancreatitis) are being conducted in collaboration with recognized scientific partners.
+A number of studies on various CytoSorb indications in both critical care and cardiac surgery settings are being conducted in collaboration with recognized scientific partners.

 For an overview of published literature, please visit our database: cytosorbents.com/lit-db.